Saturday, November 3rd 2018, 7:30 pm:

 We are in the planning stages for a Fest Noz (dance) show in Québec city for springtime 2019!
 Plans include a shared bill with major players from overseas.
 Details TBA

-We’re looking for a skilled drummer with jazz chops for recording and live performances.
+We’re looking for a skilled drummer with jazz and rock chops for recording and live performances.
+Regular time is spent in the recording studio.
 The parts are intricate and frequently swing.
 Regular rehearsals are a must!
-Serious recording in the immediate future!
-Bara Gwin is a serious artistic outlet but is not intended to be a significant revenue generator at this time.
-Those who know us typically describe the Pros and Cons like this:
+Bara Gwin is a serious artistic outlet but is not intended to be a significant revenue source at this time.
+Those who know us might describe the Pros and Cons like this:

 Pros: sophisticated and evocative music, nice, dedicated people, stable band situation.

-Cons: Not easy to play, requires work, doesn’t pay.
+Cons: Not easy to play, requires work, doesn’t particularly pay.